Pristina: Early development

 By the early Iron Age, the distinctly Dardanian local variant of the Illyrian Glasinac-Mati culture appears in Kosovo with a particular spread in hilltop settlements.
 In the area of Pristina, a hilltop settlement appears since the 8th century BCE at an elevation of 685 metres near the village Teneshdoll, around 16 kilometres north of the Pristina city center.
 Pottery finds suggests that the area may have been in use since the Bronze Age.
 The settlement seems to have maintained long-distance trade contacts as the finding of a skyphos vessel from Aegean Greece suggests.

 During the 4th century BC, the Kingdom of Dardania was established in the region.

 Ulpiana was an important Roman city on the Balkan Peninsula and in the 2nd century BC it was declared a municipium.
 In the middle of the 9th century, it was ceded to the First Bulgarian Empire.

 11th to 16th centuries

+In the early 11th century, Pristina fell under Byzantine Empire rule and the area was included into a theme (province) called Bulgaria.
+Between the late 11th and middle of the 12th century it was ceded several times to the Second Bulgarian Empire, before being annexed by the Kingdom (later Empire) of Serbia, which held it under its rule throughout the 13th and 14th centuries.
+In 1315, the nearby Gračanica monastery was founded by Serbian King Stefan Milutin.
+King Stefan Dušan used a location in the area of Pristina as his court before moving eventually to the vicinity of Skopje as he moved his rule southwards.

+The first historical record mentioning Pristina by its name dates back to 1315–1318, in a chrysobull of Banjska near Mitrovica.
+A first brief description of it as a town was given a few years later by the Byzantine Emperor John VI Kantakouzenos, on his visit to Stefan Dušan at his royal court, describing Pristina as a 'unfortified village'.
+During the time of the Kingdom of Serbia in the early 14th century, the main route between the Western Balkans and Constantinople ran through Pristina.
+Following the Battle of Kosovo, Pristina fell within the realms of the Serbian Despotate under Prince Stefan Lazarević.
+A bitter feud between Lazarević and Đurađ Branković developed and led to open conflict, with Pristina being the scene of heavy fighting in 1409 and 1410.
+At the turn of the 15th century, during the time of the Serbian Despotate, Pristina was a major trading post for silver, with many traders hailing from the Republic of Ragusa.